My Debut Cookbook 'Comfy' Is Out Now. ORDER HERE!

 Overhead shot of Creamy Mushroom Pasta in the Skillet with garnish around

-So, of course, the mushrooms are the star of the show in this recipe, so let’s treat them like the star.
+Of course, the mushrooms are the star of the show in this recipe, so let’s treat them like the star.

 You see it quite a bit with mushrooms, just chopped and chucked in the pan, and I’m often guilty of this in recipes where mushrooms aren’t the star ingredient.
 But here there are no excuses.
 The two most important tips I’ve learnt with regards to preparing mushrooms are as follows: